Bulduper/AutonomousCar/README.md

 Follow the instructions that lead to [UPDATING THE ISP PROFILE](https://jonathantse.medium.com/fix-pink-tint-on-jetson-nano-wide-angle-camera-a8ce5fbd797f).

 ### SSH - headless mode
-In order to take control over your Jetson Nano board and work in headless mode (recommended due to mobility) the SSH protocol is used.
+In order to take control over your Jetson Nano's terminal and work in headless mode (recommended due to platform mobility) the SSH protocol is used.
 On your PC run cmd and execute `ssh <nano's ip address>`.
 You will be asked for the password to Jetson Nano user.
 You should now be able to run bash commands on your Jetson Nano remotely.

 If you wish to skip password prompt everytime you connect via ssh, follow these steps:
 - generate key pair (public-private) on your local machine `ssh keygen`